The Nucleus of Reality

 But it didn’t turn out like that.
 I had that experience in the restaurant towards the end of 2019, and we all know how things turned out the following spring.
 Still, the idea wound’t go away.
 Indeed, as I adapted and moulded it over the coming months, it grew, becoming ever more complex and so much more than a book about the consequences of someone realising they can no longer trust what they see.

-It began to encompass ideas about the nature of memory and recall, our sense of identity, what it means to be disassociated from ourselves, how the cruel exploit the vulnerable and care nothing for the consequences, and the impact of severe mental illness on both the individual and those around them.
+It began to encompass ideas about the nature of memory and recall, our sense of identity, what it means to be disassociated from ourselves, how the cruel exploit the vulnerable and care nothing for the consequences, and the impact of severe mental illness on both the individual and those around them, all run through with a strong sense of the absurd.

 Then in August 2020, I finally had the chance to start writing again.
 I thought it would be difficult to write this book, especially as I knew I wanted it to be in the first person, but it was strangely easy to find a voice and let it flow.
 I realised I’d been wanting to write something touching these topics for a very long time.